-Kaplan says he tends to seek out real estate that would draw the gen-z and millennial demographic.
+Kaplan says he tends to seek out real estate that would draw the Gen-Z and millennial demographic.
 For this reason, in Seattle and San Francisco, the lounges are located in prime downtown locations.

 “Real estate developers want to bring in this attractive demographic,” says Kaplan.
 “We are an experiential business.
-Food and beverage is part of our offering.
+Food and beverage are part of our offering.
 Similar to what movie theaters and bowling alleys bring to a space, esports lounges will help strengthen and anchor in a retail environment.”